-Medical malpractice attorney Lynn Harris in Salt Lake City has extensive experience representing victims harmed by the negligence of a health care professional.
+Our medical malpractice attorney Lynn C. Harris in Salt Lake City has extensive experience representing victims harmed by the negligence of a health care professional.
 He is dedicated to representing victims and their families in medical malpractice cases involving birth injury, cerebral palsy, or any serious injury or condition.
-Our expert lawyer can help victims of medical malpractice file a legal claim so that they can receive compensation for their hardships.
-If the negligent party or insurance company is reluctant to reach an agreeable settlement, Mr. Harris will litigate in court to help clients achieve fair and just compensation.
+He can help victims of medical malpractice file a legal claim so that they can receive compensation for their hardships.
+If the negligent party or insurance company is reluctant to reach an agreeable settlement, he will litigate in court to help clients achieve fair and just compensation.
 Medical malpractice settlements generally cover a client's medical expenses, legal expenses, wages lost due to missed work, and compensation for pain and suffering.

 Because victims face emotional, physical, and financial hardships, compensation in medical malpractice cases usually covers medical bills, lost wages, damage to property, and pain and suffering.
 There are several factors that determine the amount of compensation a victim of medical malpractice will receive in a successful settlement or judgment; these factors include medical expenses and other related costs, lost income due to time away from work, long-term disability, emotional damages, and damage to property.